xyproto/metatar/README.md

 ## Quick installation

-If you have a recent version of `go` installed:
+If you have a recent version of Go:

     go install github.com/xyproto/metatar@latest